gannemjahnavi/MTEval/README.md

     ```

 ## Conclusion
-The MEITY Bhashini Project's Evaluation Tool is a powerful system for evaluating machine translation quality through human input.
+The MeiTY Bhashini Project's Evaluation Tool is a powerful system for evaluating machine translation quality through human input.
 This tool ensures accurate and reliable training of translation models, helping to improve translation performance.